Characteristic cycles, micro local packets and packets with cohomology: Micro-packets

 Then

 and

 The Langlands parameter corresponding to $\psi$ verifies for every $z\in\mathbb{C}^{\times}$

-We point out that from point (AJ3) above, $\mu$ is regular and from (\ref{eq:higuest}), $\mu$ is the infinitesimal character of a finite-dimensional representation of some real form of $G$ with highest weight (relative to the root system $R\left({}^{d}{B},{}^{d}T\right)$) equal to
+We point out that from point (AJ3) above, $\mu$ is regular, and from (\ref{eq:higuest}) $\mu$ is the infinitesimal character of a finite-dimensional representation of some real form of $G$ with highest weight (relative to the root system $R\left({}^{d}{B},{}^{d}T\right)$) equal to

 This concludes the description of the Arthur parameters studied in \cite{Adams-Johnson}.
 To define the cohomology packets we need first to connect the Levi subgroup ${}^{d}{L}$ of ${}^{\vee}G$ to an extended group for some Levi subgroup $L$ of $G$, and factor $\psi$ through an Arthur parameter $\psi_L$ of some $E$-group for $L$.
-The second invariant of this $E$-group will be equal to $(n_1{}^{\vee}\delta)^{2}$, and since this element is not necessarily one, it is not going to be always possible to factor $\psi$ through the Arthur parameter of an $L$-group for $L$.
-Because of the Local Langlands Correspondence, this will have as a consequence the necessity of using the canonical cover of $L$.
-The final step in the construction of the packets is to use Theorem \ref{theo:essentiallyunipotentparameter} to associate to $\psi_L$ a family of canonical projective characters of strong real forms of $L$ of type $(n_1{}^{\vee}\delta)^{2}$ and apply cohomological induction to them.\\
+The second invariant of this $E$-group will be equal to $(n_1{}^{\vee}\delta)^{2}$, and since this element is not necessarily one, it is not always possible to factor $\psi$ through the Arthur parameter of an $L$-group for $L$.
+Because of the Local Langlands Correspondence, this will have as a consequence the necessity of using the canonical cover of $L$ (see Definition 10.1 \cite{ABV} and Section 3).